Introduction

 • Fix pain points - Address the biggest problems first.

-Continuous improvement applies to CI/CD systems too.
+Continuous improvement applies to CI/CD systems, too.

 Common Tools